Automattic/host-partner-documentation/users/user-creation.md

 Aside from [automatic account creation](/jetpack/automatic-account-creation-connection.md) there is an endpoint available for creating a WordPress.com user.
 This endpoint assumes the user creation is part of a product provisioning flow, such as provisioning a WooCommerce package to someone that does not yet have a WordPress.com account.

+## Authentication
+In order to make use of this endpoint you will need to be authenticated.
+Information on this can be found [here](/jetpack/plan-provisioning-direct-api.md###endpoint-information)

 ## Endpoint Information (/user)